Solvency Certificate: Meaning, Purpose & How It Works

 Why Is a Solvency Certificate Required?

 A solvency certificate is an important document used in various important scenarios.
-For instance, it is often needed when applying for government or private tenders to show that you have the financial strength to fulfill the contract.
+For instance, it is often needed when applying for government or private tenders to show that you have the financial strength to fulfil the contract.
 In business contract negotiations, the certificate helps by proving your financial reliability to potential partners, which builds trust.

 For visa applications, whether for work or study, a solvency certificate confirms that you have enough money to support yourself while abroad.